 Attention is the glue that sticks everything together and keeps the funnel moving.
 But while every business tries to find its niche in this connected world.
 While everyone is trying to create their content marketing strategy, the lower barrier of entry makes the grabbing of your ideal consumer’s attention more difficult than ever.

-On a different side of the marketing spectrum, another trend emerged over the lat couple of years.
+On a different side of the marketing spectrum, another trend emerged over the last couple of years.
 The idea of “growth hacking”.
 And although it might have a negative sound to it, it doesn’t involve any sharp-edged tools, only a handful of sharp-edged tactics that could prove to be extremely beneficial for your business.

-This does sound familiar for everyone doing content marketing for their job, right?
+This does sound familiar to everyone doing content marketing for their job, right?
 With each piece of content, you hope to secure more visitors and gain more traction for whatever it is that you’re selling.
 You want to see results, and both growth hacking and content marketing are about getting results.

 In today’s blog post, we’re going to dive into Growth Hacking and see how this can help you step up your Content Marketing game.
 But before we start, let’s first have a deeper look into Growth Hacking.

 According to Wikipedia Growth Hacking is:

 Growth hacking is a process of rapid experimentation across marketing channels and product development to identify the most effective, efficient ways to grow a business.
 Growth hacking refers to a set of both conventional and unconventional marketing experiments that lead to the growth of a business.

 Growth hackers are marketers, engineers and product managers that specifically focus on building and engaging the user base of a business.

 Growth hackers often focus on low-cost alternatives to traditional marketing, e.g. using social media, viral marketing or targeted advertising instead of buying advertising through more traditional media such as radio, newspaper, and television.